 The Everglades and coastal estuaries have endured the rules written by the sugar industry for decades.
 Doing so is destroying a watershed and the Everglades and continues to jeopardize the drinking water for 9 million of us.

-Their current team of experts are attempting to write the rules for the next decade – Tom MacVicar being the lead author of one of five plans the Corps is considering.
+Their current team of experts attempted to write the rules for the next decade – Tom MacVicar being the lead author of one of five plans the Army Corps considered.

 As more Floridians understand the game, their ability to interfere with Big Sugar’s stranglehold continues to build.
 Twenty years ago, this would have been a fait accompli.
 Heck, even five years ago Big Sugar would have won handily.